Coast Guard coordinates rescue of 2 from sailboat disabled in rough weather

-Two people aboard a sailboat caught in rough weather 345 miles from North Carolina is rescued in a coordinated effort by the Fifth Coast Guard District and the bulk carrier KSL Santiago.
+A sailboat caught in rough weather 345 miles from North Carolina is assisted by the crew of the KSL Santiago as seen from a Coast Guard C-130 Hercules aircraft from Air Station Elizabeth City, N.C., Dec.
+5, 2020.
+The two people aboard were rescued in a coordinated effort by the Fifth Coast Guard District through use of the Automated Mutual-Assistance Vessel Rescue System.
 U.S. Coast Guard video.

 |Date Taken: